vgmoose/vgedit/README.md

 ### Building Manually
 Depending on your target platform and the current state of its toolchain, you should be able to build it by installing the deps and running: `make <platform>`

-For a list of platforms and their dependencies as of this time of writing, see [Spheal's configuration script](https://github.com/fortheusers/sealeo/blob/main/dependency_helper.sh).
+For a list of platforms and their dependencies as of this time of writing, see [Sealeo's configuration script](https://github.com/fortheusers/sealeo/blob/main/dependency_helper.sh).

 ## License
 This software is licensed under the GPLv3.